 It can be challenging to leave your newborn in the care of someone else, even to take a quick two-minute shower, let alone going out for a meal with your partner.
 And while family members are the best option, do they always know what they’re doing?

-One mum revealed on Reddit that when family members offer to babysit, she sets a secret little test to see if they’re up for the job.
+One mum revealed on Reddit that when family members offer to babysit, she sets a secret little test first to see if they’re up for the job.
 While it seemed like a good idea, and one that others wouldn’t think twice about, it caused a huge reaction that she wasn’t expecting.

 The babysitter test